saugatapaul1010/Deep-Learning-Apply-various-architectures-on-the-MNIST-dataset./README.md

 8. MNIST + ReLU Activation + ADAM optimzer + Dropout + Batch Normalization + He initialization.
 Model Architecture: 784-32-32-32-32-32-32-10 ===> 6 Hidden Layers

 CNN on MNIST Dataset.

+a.
+Load the MNIST dataset using Keras.
+b.
+Perform data visualization using PCA and t-SNE
+c.
+Plot the train and validation loss for each architecture and choose the number of epochs for which the model doesn't overfit/underfit.
+d.
+Try the following model architectures:

+1. CNN Architecture 1: 3 CNN Layers each of 3X3 Kernels.
+2. CNN Architecture 2: 5 CNN Layers each of 5X5 Kernels.
+3. CNN Architecture 3: 7 CNN Layers each of different Kernels.

+e.
+Plot the train as well as the validation loss to get an idea of when a model is overfitting/underfitting.